Self-reliance and sustainability in the 21st century.

 The Small Home, Big Decisions series follows Jennifer and her husband, Tyler, as they build a self-reliant homestead on a piece of country property in northeastern Kansas.
 The series will delve into questions that arise during their building process and the decisions they make along the way.
 The posts are a work in progress, written as their home-building adventure unfolds.

 We are by no means experts when it comes to window selection for best passive solar home design and function.
 Depending on your location, budget and climate, what works for us may not work for you.
 But, based on our experience and some research, we’ve found a few tips that make sense to us and that we’re incorporating into our home.
 The image above is of our south-facing wall, so you can get a basic idea of how many windows (a lot) we’re including, and their sizes and which are double-hung and which are not.
-(The overhangs for the windows, which are an important passive-solar detail, are not shown and will be added later, and they will be discussed in a later post.)

 First, many of our larger windows are fixed, meaning they don’t open.
 While we won’t do this with all the windows because we want some fresh air to circulate through the house, fixed windows are more airtight (which means they’re more efficient) than operable (openable) windows.

 We have hinged windows that crank open for several of our windows, including ones that are located high near the ceiling.
 The crank windows are more airtight than double-hung-style windows, generally speaking.
 By placing these smaller, crank-open windows up high, we’ll be able to open them to vent the hot air that rises to the top of our vaulted living room ceiling (the highest space in the house).
 This will take advantage of the inherent flow of warm air rising to naturally push out warmer air in summer months.